 For many New Yorkers, the joys of cycling—keeping fit, saving money and sailing past traffic jams—are an all-season proposition.
 Whether you’re stepping off on a weekday morning commute in Manhattan, looping around Prospect Park or cruising through Astoria on a relaxed weekend afternoon, there’s a bike-friendly hangout where you can unstrap your helmet, peel off your gloves and wrap your palms around a hot coffee or a quenching brew.
 (Go ahead, you’ve earned a carbo indulgence!)

-The following nine cafes, shops and bars welcome and appreciate the ever-growing population that chooses two wheels for travel and recreation:
+The following eight cafes, shops and bars welcome and appreciate the ever-growing population that chooses two wheels for travel and recreation:

 Baconery Café | 911 Columbus Ave. | baconery.com